allcrux/turbo-scroll/README.md

 TurboScroll is a minimalistic gem that provides infinite scrolling for Rails based applications using Turbo.

+Why a new gem?
+Leveraging Turbo we can build a very small and efficient implementation for infinite page scrolling without extra dependencies.

+It's made to be independent from your choice of pagination.
+You can use the [next-pageable](https://github.com/allcrux/next-pageable) gem, which is another minimalistic gem for very basic paging leveraging Rails concerns, to just provide the functionality you need for infinite scrolling and avoiding a count query on each page request (Your main page might still do a count query but you won't be repeating them when requesting next page data behind the scenes.)

 Underlying it depends on ViewComponent and Slim but these are not forced upon the user.

 ## Usage